-- Perform simple grasping and fine manipulation. - Use telephone and computer keyboard on a daily basis. - Able to work out in the field in inclement weather when needed or when responding to emergency situations. - Able to navigate rugged uneven terrain. - Able to occasionally access small spaces that require bending, crawling and kneeling. - Able to occasionally travel by boat.
+- Intermittently twist to reach equipment or supplies surrounding desk. - Perform simple grasping and fine manipulation. - Use telephone and computer keyboard on a daily basis. - Able to work out in the field in inclement weather when needed or when responding to emergency situations. - Able to navigate rugged uneven terrain. - Able to occasionally access small spaces that require bending, crawling and kneeling. - Able to occasionally travel by boat.